 Kenroku-en Garden

-The history of Canroku-en Park begins back in 1676, when Lord Maeda Tsunamori moved his administration to the fortress and decided to equip the adjacent land.
-But in 1759, the garden was destroyed by a fire, its restoration began only in 1774.
+The history of Kenroku-en Park dates back to 1676, when Lord Maeda Tsunamori moved his administration to the fortress and decided to develop the surrounding land.
+But in 1759, the garden was destroyed by fire, and its restoration began only in 1774.
 A pavilion for tea ceremonies and an Emerald Waterfall were added to the old garden.
-Years passed, the lords replaced each other and each added something of his own: streams, ponds.
-In 1874, the park was opened for all visitors.
+As the years passed, the lords replaced each other and each added something different: streams, ponds.
+In 1874, the park was opened to all visitors.

-Canroku-en is one of the three most famous parks in Japan: Kairaku-en and Koraku-en.
-The park is based on 6 elements: spaciousness, privacy, convention, panorama, old man, water.
-To that end, the garden was planned so that all elements should be pairwise grouped.
-This is the secret of the classical park.
-Canroquen Park embodied the best traditions of Japanese gardening.
-The greatest achievements of gardeners include: embankments, water bodies, streams, looping like snakes, buildings.
+Kenroku-en is one of the three most famous parks in Japan: Kairaku-en and Koraku-en.
+The park is based on 6 elements: spaciousness, solitude, conventionality, panorama, antiquity, water.
+In addition, the garden was planned so that all the elements should be grouped in pairs.
+This is the secret of the classic park.
+Kenrokuen Park embodies the best traditions of Japanese gardening art.
+The greatest achievements of gardeners include: embankments, reservoirs, streams, winding like snakes, buildings.

 Kenroku-en Garden

-In the northern part of Canroku-en Park, 13 Lord of the Maeda dynasty in 1863 built a two-story Seisoncaku house for his mother.
-Today there is a museum that presents the things of the Maeda dynasty: manuscripts, engravings, old kimonos.
-Nearby is a well known throughout the city.
-There is a legend that in ancient times the peasant of Togoro washed potatoes here and noticed golden sand.
-Hence the name of the city of Kanazawa, which translates as the "Golden Swamp".
+In 1863, the 13th lord of the Maeda dynasty built a two-story Seisongkaku house for his mother in the northern part of Kenroku-en Park.
+Today there is a museum here, which displays the things of the Maeda dynasty: manuscripts, engravings, old kimonos.
+Nearby there is a well known throughout the city.
+There is a legend that in ancient times a Togoro peasant was washing potatoes here and noticed golden sand.
+Hence the name of the city of Kanazawa, which translates as "Golden Swamp".
 Near the entrance to the park you can see the ruins of the castle, which burned down in 1759.
-Only the gate and the arsenal building remained from it.
-Today, the castle belongs to the University of Kanazawa.
+All that remains of it are the gates and the arsenal building.
+Today, the castle grounds belong to Kanazawa University.

-Pak seems to be an actor in the Kabuki theater every season surprises his visitors with a new outfit.
-In the winter season - lush snow robes, in the spring the beauty of the Canroku-en garden shows a sakura and plum, drowning in greenery in the summer, azalea bloom, golden maples and dzelks are beautiful in the fall.
-Stone lanterns, bridges, houses for tea ceremonies, and Kotoji lanterns fit perfectly into the landscape.
+It's like a Kabuki actor surprises his visitors with a new outfit every season.
+In winter, there are lush snow robes, in spring, sakura and plum trees show all the beauty of the Kenroku-en garden, in summer, azaleas bloom, surrounded by greenery, and in autumn, golden maples and cranberries are beautiful.
+Stone lanterns, bridges, houses for tea ceremonies, and Kotoji lanterns perfectly fit into the landscape.

 Kenroku-en Garden Kenroku-en Garden Kenroku-en Garden Kenroku-en Garden Kenroku-en Garden Kenroku-en Garden